Demilade30/Linux-System-Calls/README.md

 ./oss [-h] [-n] [-s t] [-l f]
 ```

-*	-h	describes how the project should run and then, terminate
+*	-h	describes how the project should run and then, terminates
 *	-n	the number of worker processes
 *	-s	the number of processes that can be running simultaneously and
 *	-t	the number of iterations the workers do